ostadabbas/Machine-learning-for-nanomaterial-based-optical-wavelength-estimation/README.md

 ## Running the wavelength estimation codes
+Each code is inside the corresponding folder.
+To run the ANN, SVM and kNN codes copy the data in Data folder to each of these folders.
+The required data for Bayesain code is already in that folder and the only difference is that the Bayrsian code data is in excel sheets, while the data for other codes are as matlab data files that these codes will read directly.
+Below is explanaiton of how to use each codes that are inside the folders ANN, Bayesian, SVM, and kNN.

 ## ANN: Artificial neural networks, using Torch
 ### NN_wave_class_MSELoss_T_1h.py: ###

-This code creates a 3-layer fully connected neural network architecture, an input layer, a hidden layer and an output laye, to train the model, and finally outputs a file containing the estimated wavelengths as well as truth-value wavelengths of the test samples.
+This code which is inside ANN folder, creates a 3-layer fully connected neural network architecture, an input layer, a hidden layer and an output laye, to train the model, and finally outputs a file containing the estimated wavelengths as well as truth-value wavelengths of the test samples.
 The training data, test data and labels were initially extracted in MATLAB, so we kept them the way they were.
 Trainng set and test set are long matrices of 11 columns of transmittances